xzj66778899/Mates_API/README.md

 ```

 __Model gender__: <br>
-This model contains gender information and it's a child model of 'user' (one to many).
+This model represents table 'genders' in the database that has a primary key 'id' and column 'name'.
+It has been set relationship to 'users' model.

+The 'name' column must be unique to prevent duplicated columns.

 ```PYTHON
 class Gender(db.Model):